 Can two people use the same password manager?

-As long as you purchase a family plan, it’s easy for two or more people to use the same password manager and set up different accounts.
+As long as you purchase a family plan (or a plan for couples, depending on the password management solution), it’s easy for two or more people to use the same password manager and set up different accounts.

 Bottom line

-NordPass has strong encryption and plenty of features to suit the user who wants reasonable pricing, with options like passwordless authentication and XChaCha20 security, making it our #1 choice.
+NordPass offers strong encryption and a range of features that cater to users seeking reasonable pricing, including passwordless authentication and XChaCha20 security, making it our top choice.

-If your family is frequently on the go, 1Password has the Travel Mode feature, which keeps your credentials safe while you are going through busy airports.
-Dashlane allows you to test the product for free before you buy it and comes with unlimited password sharing.
+Aura Password Manager is an affordable, easy-to-use security suite that can provide advanced identity theft protection for the entire family.
+If your family is frequently on the go, 1Password offers a Travel Mode feature that keeps your credentials safe while you're navigating busy airports.
+Dashlane allows you to test the product for free before you buy it, and it comes with unlimited password sharing.

 3 best password managers for families